cerebral/cerebral/docs/api/action.md

 }
 ```

-All common state operations are available as a method.
-Instead of first pointing to a value and then operate, you operate first and give the path to the value.
+Cerebral uses a direct mutation approach instead of relying on immutability patterns.
+Instead of first accessing a value and then operating on it, you specify the operation first and then the path to the value:

 ```js
 // Traditional approach
 someArray.push('newItem')

 // With Cerebral
 store.push('path.to.array', 'newItem')
 ```

-This is the one core concept of Cerebral that gives all its power.
-This simple approach allows for a few important things:
+This approach enables Cerebral to:

-1. Track mutations in the application so that it can be passed to the debugger
+1. Track mutations for debugging
-2. Track mutations so that it can optimally inform components about needed renders
+2. Efficiently update components based on state changes
-3. No need for immutability or intercepting getters and setters
+3. Avoid the complexity of immutability patterns

-The following methods are available:
+Available store methods include:

-- **concat**
+- **set** - Set a value at a specific path
-- **increment**
+- **concat** - Concatenate arrays
-- **merge**
+- **increment** - Increase a number by a specified value
-- **pop**
+- **merge** - Merge objects
-- **push**
+- **pop** - Remove the last item in an array
-- **set**
+- **push** - Add items to the end of an array
-- **shift**
+- **shift** - Remove the first item in an array
-- **splice**
+- **splice** - Remove or replace elements in an array
-- **toggle**
+- **toggle** - Toggle a boolean value
-- **unset**
+- **unset** - Remove a property from an object
-- **unshift**
+- **unshift** - Add elements to the beginning of an array

 ## Path

-The path on the context is only available if there is actually expressed a path after the action in question:
+The path property is only available when your action is followed by a paths object:

 ```js
 import * as actions from './actions'